Chippo90/End-to-End-Software-Engineering-Project/README.md

 **System Architecture**

-To ensure a clean separation of concerns, the project is built using the Model-View-Controller (MVC) architectural pattern [1].

 *   **Presentation Layer “UI”**: Presenting the game state to the user and capturing the input.
 It has no control over the game rules.
 *   **Logic Layer “Game Engine”**: Acting as the brain of the application.
 It contains the core game logic, processes command from the Presentation Layer and manipulates the Data Layer according to the game's rules
 *   **Data Layer “Foundation”)**: Representing the data structures and rules.
 It defines what a card is, what a deck is, and the rules for placing a card in piles.